 Gratitude can make you more open to forgiving others and help you to form stronger relationships with those around you.
 If you’re holding onto bitterness and resentment and finding it hard to forgive people for past events, gratitude could be a healing and empowering way to start moving forward.

-Ways to include gratitude in your self-care:
+Ways to incorporate gratitude in your daily routine

 Get more mindful.